A5025 road: Description

 The A5025 begins at the A55 road, near Sant Tysilio Nursing Home on the northeastern outskirts of Llanfairpwllgwyngyll.
 It initially heads northeast but soon teeters northwest as its passes Pentraeth Motors.
 It continues northwest, passing through the town of Pentraeth itself, where it crosses the B5109 road, and then heads north through the coastal town of Benllech.
 The stretch of road in Benllech is known as Bangor Road.
 It heads northwest again, crossing the B5110 road, before briefly turning southwest at the junction with the A5108 road to the northeast of Llanallgo.
 After passing through Llanallgo it heads north-northwest through Brynrefail, Llaneuddog, and Penysarn.
 Northwest of here it meets the B5111 road in the centre of the town of Amlwch, near the north coast of Anglesey.

 At Bull Bay, north of the centre of Amlwych, it turns southwest briefly before heading west at Burwen, where it again joins the B5111.
 It then heads west for a few miles to thecoastal town of Cemaes, passing through its southern outskirts before heading southwest to Tregele, Llanrhyddlad, and Llanfaethlu.
-Near Llanfaethlu is briefly turns southeats and then south to Llanfachraeth and Llanynghenedl, before finally heading southwest to the town of Valley, near the Cymyran Strait, where it joins the A5.
+Near Llanfaethlu is briefly turns southeast and then south to Llanfachraeth and Llanynghenedl, before finally heading southwest to the town of Valley, near the Cymyran Strait, where it joins the A5.